 Self-storage is probably what you picture when you think of a classic “storage unit.”

-Self-storage facilities come in two main styles: There are outdoor, drive-up units arranged in a row, and there are large buildings with many indoor units that can be climate controlled.
+Self-storage facilities come in two main styles: There are outdoor, drive-up units arranged in a row, and there are large buildings with many indoor units that are sometimes climate-controlled.

-In both kinds of facilities, you have to take your stuff to the location and load it into storage there.
+In both kinds of facilities, you have to take your stuff to the location and load it into storage yourself.

-PODS portable storage containers provide the convenience and flexibility to pack and move on your own schedule.
+PODS portable storage containers provide the convenience and flexibility to pack and load on your own schedule.

 Portable Storage